Suzuki Motor (OTCMKTS:SZKMY) Releases FY 2022 Earnings Guidance

-Separately, Zacks Investment Research lowered shares of Suzuki Motor from a hold rating to a sell rating in a research note on Wednesday, April 27th.
+Separately, Zacks Investment Research downgraded shares of Suzuki Motor from a hold rating to a sell rating in a research note on Wednesday, April 27th.

 Suzuki Motor Corporation engages in the manufacturing and marketing of automobiles, motorcycles, and marine products in Japan, rest of Asia, Europe, and internationally.
 It offers mini-vehicles, sub-compact vehicles, standard-sized vehicles, all-terrain vehicles, outboard motors, motorized wheelchairs, and electro senior vehicles.